Updated on 1/06/2017

 - Availability at 99.9% level within a year (e.g., probability of request error is a little higher than in standard storage)

 - You are charged for data retrieval

 Minimum storage period is 30 days, and minimum size of the object is 128 KB.
 The storage is recommended for long storage of files, disaster recovery data, backup, outdated sync data.
 As a rule, they require access relatively rarely, but, if necessary must be accessed quickly.
-In Cloudberry Backup, S3 Standard IA class can be installed as a standard one.
+In Cloudberry Backup, you can use S3 Standard IA class as a standard destination for your backups.

 Amazon Glacier is a perfect solution for long storage and archiving of data which don’t require instant access.
 The service allows to store large or small volumes of data at low cost.
 At the same time, the retrieval process may take several hours.
 Amazon Glacier differs from S3 Standard in the following way: